socketry/async/README.md

 Moving forward, I refactored the internals of RubyDNS into [Celluloid::DNS].
 This rewrite helped solidify the design of RubyDNS and to a certain extent it works.
 However, [unfixed bugs and design problems](https://github.com/celluloid/celluloid/pull/710) in Celluloid meant that RubyDNS 2.0 was delayed by almost 2 years.
 I wasn't happy releasing things with known bugs and problems.
 Anyway, a lot of discussion and thinking, I decided to build a small event reactor using [nio4r] and [timers], the core parts of [Celluloid::IO] which made it work so well.

+In addition, there is a [similarly designed C++ library of the same name](https://github.com/kurocha/async).
+These two libraries share similar design principles, but are different in some areas due to the underlying semantic differences of the languages.

 [Celluloid]: https://github.com/celluloid/celluloid
 [Celluloid::IO]: https://github.com/celluloid/celluloid-io
 [Celluloid::DNS]: https://github.com/celluloid/celluloid-dns